Faby-Baby/BankingSystem/README.md

 5. **Database setup using pgAdmin4**

 - **Create a new login role**: Open pgAdmin4, right-click on 'Login/Group Roles', and select 'Create' > 'Login/Group Role'.
-Enter a name and password for your role under the 'Definition' tab.
+Enter 'bankmanager' as the name and 'banker' as the password for your role under the 'Definition' tab.

 - **Create a database**: Right-click on 'Databases', and select 'Create' > 'Database'.
-Name your database and set the owner to the login role you just created.
+Name your database as 'bankingsystem' and set the owner to the login role you just created.

 After creating your database and role, update your `.env` file with your PostgreSQL settings: